keatmin/golang-learning/gowtests/README.md

 ## Pointers
 1. If you see a function that takes arguments or returns values that are interfaces, they can be nillable. `Error` is an interface
-2. Pointers can be `nil` so it's important to check if they are `nil` when a function/method returns one
+2. Pointers can be `nil`, so it's important to check if they are `nil` when a function/method returns one
 3. Important to use pointers to mutate state or not make too many copies of large data
 4. [ Handle error gracefully ](https://dave.cheney.net/2016/04/27/dont-just-check-errors-handle-them-gracefully)

 ## Maps
-1. Use err.Error() to get string of err
+1. Use `err.Error()` to get string of err
 2. t.Fatal() will exit and stop, useful to avoid panic in the next steps
-3. An interesting property of maps is that you can modify them without passing as an address to it (e.g &myMap)
+3. An interesting property of maps is that you can modify them without passing as an address to it (e.g `&myMap`)
 4. A `nil` map behaves like an empty `nil` but attempting to write to a `nil` map will cause a panic.
 Never initialize an empty map variable
 ```golang
 var m map[string]string